How do you eat an elephant?

 Due to its higher lead acquisition costs, generating new traffic should really be your last resort.
 While it is essential for any healthy marketing system to reach fresh leads, it literally pays to focus first on an existing list and traffic.
 But if new blood is what you’re looking for, then be sure to invest your marketing budget intelligently.
 Brainstorm where your customers are most likely to be, and do what you can to get out in front of them.
 Revisit previous advertising campaigns and evaluate their effectiveness.
 You can utilize existing resources by making them a similar offer to steps one and two.

 Expand your efforts

 While approaching such an overwhelming endeavor as automating sales and marketing, this list of ideas can help you to identify your first priority.
 Breaking apart your marketing funnel into digestible “bites” is the best way to achieve your goals and see success.

-Ben Mosey is a Performance Expert at Keap.
+p dir="ltr">Ben Mosey is a Performance Expert at Keap.
 He has helped hundreds of small businesses to automate their sales and marketing strategies.
 In his spare time, he enjoys writing, playing guitar, and a nice pair of socks.
 He and his wife live with their two children in a constant state of sleep deprivation.
-Follow him on Twitter and LinkedIn.